bitwarden/help/_articles/two-step-login/setup-two-step-login-fido.md

 The following assumes that **FIDO2 WebAuthn** is your [highest-priority enabled method](https://bitwarden.com/help/article/setup-two-step-login/#using-multiple-methods).
 Complete the following steps to access your Vault using Two-step Login:

-1. Log in to your Bitwarden Vault (*Web Vault* or *Browser Extension*) and enter your Email Address and Master Password.
+1. Log in to your Bitwarden Vault and enter your Email Address and Master Password.

    You will be prompted to insert your security key into your device's USB port.
 If it has a button, touch it.